 Business Accounts for Properties

-If you have a Business Account for each of your properties or locations, you should set up Business Posts, Business mentions and Business Tagged Photo* Terms for those properties while encouraging your customers to @menion and tag those property accounts in their posts.
+If you have a Business Account for each of your properties or locations, you should set up Business Posts, Business mentions, and Business Tagged Photo* Terms for those properties while encouraging your customers to @menion and tag those property accounts in their posts.

-Not only will this bring in content which doesn't include a Hashtag, plus other data such as User Handle and so on, but again like Location Specific Hashtags, it can be used to categorize and tag content appropriately, and as well, if required, apply Geo-Location data to the Tile using the 'Default Location' configuration option described above.
+Not only will this bring in content that doesn't include a Hashtag, plus other data such as User Handle and so on, but again like Location Specific Hashtags, it can be used to categorize and tag content appropriately, and as well, if required, apply Geo-Location data to the Tile using the 'Default Location' configuration option described above.

 Automation Rules

-Automation Rules can be used to help auto-tag locations based on relevant matches in Hashtags, Keywords, Partial Words, Emojis or combinations of all of the above.
+Automation Rules can be used to help auto-tag locations based on relevant matches in Hashtags, Keywords, Partial Words, Emojis, or combinations of all of the above.

 To set up location Automation Rules, go to Settings > Automation Rules in the navigation and then select Create New Rule.

-The next step is to define the Scope to determines whether you want to match ALL or ANY of the Conditions you define in the Trigger section.
+The next step is to define the Scope to determine whether you want to match ALL or ANY of the Conditions you define in the Trigger section.
 Once you select either ALL or ANY, you’ll need to create a Condition or a Group.
-A Group is a set of Conditions that can have its own Scope.
+A Group is a set of Conditions that can have its Scope.

 For example, you can select Match ALL, then choose a Message Condition that includes #goldengatebridge.
 Or Select MATCH ANY and choose Message Conditions: Goldengate, #GGB, #GoldenGateBridge.

 Next, select an Action Condition.
-In this instance, you’d want to select Location or Tag, then add a location tag or search for and choose the desired location you’d like ALL posts containing ‘#goldengatebridge’ to be automatically tagged within Stackla.
+In this instance, you’d want to select Location or Tag, then add a location tag or search for and choose the desired location you’d like ALL posts containing ‘#goldengatebridge’ to be automatically tagged within Nosto.
 In this example, you could choose to be very targeted with the precise location of the ‘Golden Gate Bridge’, or you can label it more generally as ‘San Francisco.’

-GoConnect + Rights via Registration
+Rights via Registration

-As part of these improvements, once a Content Creator signs into their account, any Asset(s) that they either hand over or approve will be enriched with key data including any Location Data associated with their posts.
+Once a Content Creator signs into their account, any Asset(s) that they either hand over or approve will be enriched with key data including any Location Data associated with their posts.

 Train Co-Pilot